Sulphur Springs, Texas: History

 In 1857, the city set aside 10 acre of land for Bright Star University.
 The Sulphur Springs District Conference High School began in 1877, established on Bright Star University land on College Street.
 In December 1882, the school became known as Central College.
 It was owned by the Methodist Episcopal Church.
 It was later renamed Eastman College and Conservatory of Music and Art under a new charter and after the leading professor.
 Before 1900, the college burned and Professor Eastman left the area.

 The First National Bank of Sulphur Springs received its national charter in 1855.
 It is now known as City National Bank.

 In 1857, the area's first steam-powered factory was established by the Bell brothers.
 In the same year, the Morro Castle was built on North Street.
 Its builders remain unknown.

 C. Denton was elected to lead the new city government, which was incorporated during the Reconstruction Era.
 During the Civil War, the town had lost its charter and had to be incorporated again by the state legislature.

 In 1868, federal troops moved into Sulphur Springs and occupied the city for two years during Reconstruction, in an effort to protect freedmen after emancipation.
 Upon their departure and the end of the military occupation, A. J. Bridges was elected as mayor.

 The construction of a railroad line from Mineola, Texas, in 1872 stimulated growth in the city.
-Settlers were drawn by tales of the healing powers of the city's sulphur baths.
-Due to population growth, the springs of sulphur were gradually covered.
+Settlers were drawn by tales of the healing powers of the city's sulfur baths.
+Due to population growth, the springs of sulfur were gradually covered.
 None is active today.
 A rail line was run from Jefferson to Sulphur Springs in 1879.
 The St. Louis, Arkansas & Texas Railroad (Cotton Belt) was built through Sulphur Springs in 1887 on its way to Commerce and Sherman.
 The next year, the line was completed to Fort Worth, connecting the city to a major market.
 In 1891, the bankrupt railroad was sold to Jay Gould interests and renamed the St. Louis Southwestern Railway.

 An ice plant was built in 1887.
 The city's courthouse, which is still used today, was constructed in 1895.
 In 1904, wells were dug to supply the city with water.
 In the same year, a long-distance telephone line was run to nearby Greenville.
 In 1889, the City National Bank was organized.